 Be that as it may, the guitar disappeared from mid May 1967 onward, and Jimi started using a couple of red Fender Stratocasters instead.

 Unfortunately, not much of the guitar’s history is known.
 As we discussed in the section above, Jimi had (at least) two sunburst Stratocasters in mid March 1967.
-[Jimi Hendrix switching guitars, Star Club, 18th March 1967 – Getty] It is possible this is the second of the two sunbursts, but it’s also possible that this is a different guitar altogether.
+[Jimi Hendrix switching guitars, Star Club, 18th March 1967 – Getty] The first guitar is the one we talked about in the section above, while the second one seemed to have been a sort of a backup/disposable guitar, to which Hendrix switched for stunts at the end of the set.

-This guitar resurfaced again and was put for an auction in 2008.
-According to the official info, it was kept for more than 40 years by the band’s press officer, Tony Garland.
+This guitar was put for an auction in 2008, after being kept for more than 40 years by the band’s press officer, Anthony (Tony) Garland.
 [Scorched Jimi Hendrix guitar sold on Auction – Telegraph] It was sold for £280,000 – which translates to roughly $575,000, to an American collector Daniel Boucher.

 Hendrix himself more or less confirmed this story in his autobiography/collection of letters and interviews.